paeulaa/paeulaa.github.io/sample_page-3.md

 When we open the official UNIQLO app, we expect a digital experience that feels just as simple and comfortable as the brand’s **LifeWear** philosophy.
 But as UX designers, we had a question: *is the app really as intuitive and seamless as we think?*

 To find out, we ran a **usability study**.
 Our goal wasn’t to jump straight into redesign solutions.
-Instead, we focused on **defining and evaluating problems**—understanding exactly where users get stuck and how severe those issues are.
+Instead, we focused on **defining and evaluating problems**, which helps us understand exactly where users get stuck and how severe those issues are.

 ## Our Research Approach